My New Volvo Review

 When driving the V60 I expected a sporty ride and handling that matched the looks but was very surprised the suspension dampening felt softer and less precise than our 2016 XC70's which are higher off the ground.
 When driving in Northern California going up the Altamont toward Tracy in the left lane there is one part in particular that makes the front end kind of want to lift and in our 2016 XC70's the rebound feels quick and precise but the rebound as the front end moved up and down seemed slower and the dampening felt too soft and slow for such a sporty looking vehicle.
 The V90 Cross Country suspension felt like the front end was slowly bobbing up and down driving on one part of 580.
 After getting back in our 2016 XC70 the suspension dampening felt more firm and precise with quicker rebound like a high performance vehicle.
-I also found our 2016 XC70's to handle better with less body roll and better all around ride quality with more of a European ride and feel than these new SPA Volvos.
+I found our 2016 XC70's to handle better overall with less body roll and more European ride and feel than these new SPA Volvos that felt surprisingly American.

 When it comes to engines I am content with the 250HP T5 and think Volvo should drop boost down for better fuel economy.
 The V90 Cross Country had the 316HP T6 with the Supercharger but it felt unnecessary and too eager at times with transmission programming that just felt completely mismatched.
 What ruins Volvo powertrains for me is not power but the awful shift program when approaching stops at times just feeling delayed lazy and dumb like nobody is home and just lack of sporty feel when in drive even too laid back riding in manual mode letting it shift for you like it was too dumbed down and have to force it down into lower gears while Polestar drive mode felt more like what Dynamic should be and Dynamic felt more like what Comfort should be.
 The transmission shift programs for our 2005 V70 and S80 felt smarter and more sophisticated and advanced like they adapted to your driving on the fly.
 For example with our 2005 Volvos when quickly pressing the accelerator it felt like the transmissions woke up and became very sporty and aggressive.

 The positives and highlights would be the V60 exterior looks perfect but I feel it sits too low and kind of felt like I fell into it when getting in where I really think Volvo just should make every V60 and V90 have Cross Country suspension to simplify since higher SUV like vehicles are more popular.
 For me personally the V90 rear looks too posh but it does look better as a higher Cross Country.
 As far as interior I really hate the standard single spoke steering wheel and the two piece deco inlay rim which I find ugly and uncomfortable and does not look as nice as the R-Design steering wheel that I think should be standard.
+I also cannot stand the funky dashes and vents in S/V90 and S/V/XC60 that to me look cheap like something that just does not belong in a high end Volvo.
 The interior highlight was the nice dark wood grain in the V60 that I expect in a luxury vehicle and really gave the interior a nicer more upscale feel.
 It was disappointing and probably a deal breaker for me that the V90 Cross Country did not have a traditional dark wood grain option when I went to configure.